DawallAZllon91/kotlin-web-site/docs/topics/tour/kotlin-tour-classes.md

 ### Exercise 3 {initial-collapse-state="collapsed"}

 To test your code, you need a generator that can create random employees.
-Define a `RandomEmployeeGenerator` class with a fixed list of potential names (inside the class body), and that is configured by a minimum and maximum salary (inside the class header).
+Define a `RandomEmployeeGenerator` class with a fixed list of potential names (inside the class body).
+Configure the class with a minimum and maximum salary (inside the class header).
 In the class body, define the `generateEmployee()` function.
 Once again, the main function demonstrates how you can use this class.

 <deflist collapsible="true" id="kotlin-tour-classes-exercise-3-hint-1">
     <def title="Hint">